Revenue Maximization and Learning in Products Ranking: Introduction

-{However, the cascade model doesn't provide a sufficient explanation to why a large fraction of customers may leave without purchasing a product.
-Indeed, the cascade model is originally motivated by clicks on search results, in which leaving without clicking on anything is rare.
+However, the cascade model doesn't provide a sufficient explanation to why a large fraction of customers may leave without purchasing a product in our application.
+Indeed, the cascade model is originally motivated by clicks on search results and leaving typically happens when none of the results are attractive enough for a click.
 As a result, when using the cascade model for product ranking, ``leaving'' only occurs when a satisfactory product has been found or all products have been exhausted.
 In contrast, eye-tracking experiments show that consumers are more likely to examine the items near the top of the list and may leave without purchasing any product before reaching the bottom of the page \citep{FengJ07}.
 This phenomenon can be explained by the limited attention span of customers: if a customer arrives with an intrinsic attention span $n$, then she may leave after viewing at most $n$ products regardless of whether a purchase has been made.
-According to \citet{FengJ07}, consumers' attention to an item decreases exponentially with its distance to the top, indicating that the distribution of attention span decays rapidly. }
+According to \citet{FengJ07}, consumers' attention to an item decreases exponentially with its distance to the top, indicating that the distribution of attention span decays rapidly.

-{In this paper, we introduce random attention spans to the cascade model.
+In this paper, we introduce limited attention spans to the cascade model.
 In our model, the attention span of a customer determines the maximum number of items she is willing to view.
-We capture the limited attention by assigning each customer an attention span sampled from a distribution.
+However, for a representative customer, the platform cannot perfectly predict her realization of attention span.
+Therefore, we capture the limited attention by assigning each customer a random attention span sampled from a distribution.
+Moreover, although we cannot pin down the realization of attention span for each arrival, we can learn its distribution from past interactions with customers.
 When a customer arrives, she sequentially views the displayed products decided by the e-commerce platform (also referred to as the ``firm'' or the ``retailer'') according to the cascade model.
 Once the attention span is reached or a satisfactory product is found, the customer leaves the firm.
 Thus, in our model, customers leave for two reasons.
 First, she may purchase a product in the display whose utility exceeds the threshold for the first time and leave, even though there could be another product with a higher utility within the rest of her attention span.
-Second, a customer may have exhausted her attention before finding anything satisfactory, in which case she leaves without buying anything or viewing more products.}
+Second, a customer may have exhausted her attention before finding anything satisfactory, in which case she leaves without buying anything or viewing more products.